The browser you are using is no longer supported. Please switch to Edge or Chrome

 You will be able to see summaries of the following:

-• Antenatal appointments with your community midwife
+• antenatal appointments with your community midwife

-• Antenatal visits to the Delivery Suite at the Royal Cornwall Hospital
+• antenatal visits to the Delivery Suite at the Royal Cornwall Hospital

-• A summary of your labour and delivery notes including caesarean section
+• a summary of your labour and delivery notes including caesarean section

-• Birth information about your baby(s)
+• birth information about your baby(s)

-• Information about your discharge to the community midwife team after you’ve given birth
+• information about your discharge to the community midwife team after you’ve given birth

-• Postnatal contacts with the midwifery team
+• postnatal contacts with the midwifery team

-• Information about when we discharge you from the service
+• information about when we discharge you from the service

-• You will not be able to see any sensitive information such as social concerns, or disclosures about domestic issues.
+• you will not be able to see any sensitive information such as social concerns, or disclosures about domestic issues.

 How can I get access?

-If you call, we’ll check your details and add your email address to the ePHR system (this has to be your personal email, we don’t allow work or general email addresses to make sure your personal healthcare data stays secure).
+This has to be your personal email, we don’t allow work or general email addresses to make sure your personal healthcare data stays secure.

-After we have received your email or you have spoken to us, we will authorise your account.
 You will then get an email from cwlmaternity.phrreg@nhs.net asking you to verify your email address and create a password for your ePHR.
-You must verify your details within 72 hours.
-If this expires then please call us and we can resend the verification email.

-If you get stuck setting it up, please call 07557 172389.
+If you have problems setting it up, please call 07557 172389.

-Remember to keep your password secure and your personal data safe.
+Remember to keep your password secure and your personal data safe

-Staying healthy during pregnancy
+Stay healthy during your pregnancy

 There are lots of things you can do to stay healthy during pregnancy.
+Please see the following guides and information resources:

 Mental wellbeing